wp-plugins/nextcellent-gallery-nextgen-legacy/readme.txt

 = WordPress Gallery Plugin =

+= V1.9.15 - 03.10.2013 =

+ What's in it for you?

+* Code simplification: code supporting PHP4 has no use.
+Deprecated.
+* Plugin should work with PHP strict standard enabled.
+* Improper call to static functions corrected all over the code
+* Disabled donator metabox since link is dead

 VERY IMPORTANT: Read ON!
 -----------------------

 - NextCellent Gallery is based from the last stable NextGEN 1.9.13 version prior 2.x.x .
-If you are a new user, it is sugested to install latest NextGEN version instead this plugin.
+If you are a new user, it is suggested to install latest NextGEN version instead this plugin.
 Its development is going in the right way if you are starting a new site.
 Even though, NextCellent development path will also work fine for you.
 Your choice.

 - Second, **this plugin WON'T WORK with NextGEN side by side**. <u>It will gracefully deactivate if detects NextGEN is working to avoid compatibility issues</u>.